byterubpay/byterub-site/_posts/2019-03-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-11.md

 **\<binaryFate> \<sarang>** I prefer the first, but am open to discussion <-- donors will have no incentive to fund in time, it will drag till the end of the period
 **\<sarang>** binaryFate: how would you do it?
 **\<binaryFate>** I like the incentive to donors of you proposing something and getting to work on it only if funded
-**\<xmrmatterbridge> \<learninandlurkin>** I imagine coinjoining going on would really complicate output selection.
+**\<btrmatterbridge> \<learninandlurkin>** I imagine coinjoining going on would really complicate output selection.
 Or is there some idea where they work off each other to get rid of heuristics?
 **\<sarang>** Depends on how timely it is
 **\<suraeNoether>** learningandlurkin coinjoin brings a whole new nightmare to the party. does everyone bring their own mix-ins? certainly nothing is to stop a malicious party from coinjoining with a bunch of badly selected mix-ins
 **\<byterubmooo>** A ring is one person only.
 Fake output selection is untouched.